First positronium imaging using $^{44}$Sc with the J-PET scanner: a case study on the NEMA-Image Quality phantom: Results

 The body and spheres in the NEMA-IQ phantom are made of PMMA (polymethyl methacrylate), and the oPs lifetime in PMMA ranges from approximately 1.7 ns to 1.9 ns, depending on the temperature (20$^\circ$C to 60$^\circ$C) \cite{PMMAortho}.
 This range is comparable to the oPs lifetime in water, which is approximately 1.839 $\pm$~0.015~ns at 20$^\circ$C \cite{waterortho1}.
 Therefore, the contributions of oPs lifetime in water and PMMA were combined as a single component in the fitting procedure.

 The results from the fit are presented in Table~\ref{table:fit} for the different fitting models.
 In Fitting Model 1, the mean oPs ($\tau_\text{oPs}$) lifetime in the 28 mm, 37 mm, and 22 mm diameter spheres is shown in Fig.~\ref{Result}(B-E).
 The mean oPs lifetime in the 28 mm and 37 mm spheres is in excellent agreement with the mean oPs lifetime in water ($1.839 \pm 0.015$~ns \cite{waterortho1}), while the mean oPs lifetime in the 22 mm sphere is $1.413 \pm 0.070$ ns.
 This discrepancy could be attributed to several factors: the number of events from this sphere was lower compared to the others, and the background might have been overestimated.
-To address this, in Fitting Model 2, the background level was allowed to vary within ±3$\sigma$ of its estimated mean, which resulted in a mean lifetime in the smallest sphere that was more consistent with the oPs lifetime in water.
+To address this, in Fitting Model 2, the background level was allowed to vary within $\pm3\sigma$ of its estimated mean, resulting in a mean lifetime in the 22~mm diameter sphere that aligned more closely with the oPs lifetime in water.
+However, the mean oPs lifetime in the 28~mm sphere increased, while the lifetime in the 37~mm sphere remained consistent with the reference lifetime for water.
+Further validation of this model is needed, particularly to address the general challenges posed by low statistics conditions.

 In Fitting Model 3, where all parameters were free within selected limits, the lifetime values remained consistent with those obtained from Fitting Model 1.
 Beyond these observations, the mean positron lifetime ($\Delta T_{\text{mean}}$) proved to be a more robust parameter for lifetime characterization, as previously demonstrated~\cite{doi:10.1126/sciadv.adp2840}.
-Notably, $\Delta T_{\text{mean}}$ showed consistent results within 10 ps across all fitting models, regardless of the variations in the mean oPs lifetime (as shown in Fig.~\ref{Result}(F) for Fitting Model 1).
+Notably, $\Delta T_{\text{mean}}$ is independent of the fitting model and depends only on the background estimation method used within each model.
+It showed consistent results within 10 ps across all background estimation methods, irrespective of variations in the mean oPs lifetime (as shown in Fig.~\ref{Result}(F) when the background is constant in Fitting Model 1 and Fitting Model 3).